Why Vikings must be considered favorite to win NFC North over Lions, Packers

 Thought of as a liability before the start of the season, he is one of the primary reasons the Vikings have risen so prominently, while the Lions are still strong betting favorites to win the division at odds of -600, the Vikings (+900) appear to have a favorable schedule.

 The Vikings have home games remaining with the Bears and Packers and go on the road to face the Seahawks before closing the season at Detroit.
-The Lions host the explosive Bills, go on the road to face the Bears and 49ers before the finale against Minnesota.
+The Lions host the explosive Bills and go on the road to face the Bears and 49ers before the finale against Minnesota.

 If the Lions lose one of the first three while the Vikings close the season with four straight wins, they will bypass the Lions and take the NFC North crown.
-Multiple sportsbooks will give football bettors the opportunity to get behind the Vikings and enjoy a sizable payoff.
+Multiple sportsbooks will allow football bettors to get behind the Vikings and enjoy a sizable payoff.

-It's clear that Darnold has taken advantage of a superior crew of receivers to get the Vikings to their prominent position to this point in the season.
-The quarterback knows that Jefferson may very well be the best receiver in the NFL and the explosive Addison gives the Vikings an incredible 1-2 punch of big-play performers.
+Darnold has taken advantage of a superior crew of receivers to get the Vikings to their prominent position to this point in the season.
+The quarterback knows that Jefferson may very well be the best receiver in the NFL, and the explosive Addison gives the Vikings an incredible 1-2 punch of big-play performers.

-Jefferson has it all including speed, route running, athleticism and work ethic.
-However, it is his spectacular hands that allow him to make the toughest catches when the game is on the line that separate him from the competition.
+Jefferson has it all, including speed, route running, athleticism, and work ethic.
+However, it is his spectacular hands that allow him to make the toughest catches when the game is on the line that separates him from the competition.

-If running back Aaron Jones can hold on to the football — 4 fumbles in his last 3 games — the Vikings will have the balanced offense to finish their season in remarkable fashion.
+If running back Aaron Jones can hold on to the football — four fumbles in his last three games — the Vikings will have the balanced offense to finish their season remarkably.

 Defense has done its part and must continue to deliver